Get the right care based on your individual needs.

 Does diabetic retinopathy have any symptoms?

 Diabetic retinopathy is usually asymptomatic, particularly in the early stages.
 Blurred and obscured vision may occur in the later stages, and may be due to macular swelling or from bleeding in and on the retina or inside of the eye cavity.

 What are the symptoms of proliferative retinopathy if bleeding occurs?

-Many people benefit from laser treatment or injections before more serious bleeding occurs.
+If bleeding occurs, this may initially be seen as black dots, or floaters in your vision.
+If this occurs you should alert your doctor immediately.
+Sometime the bleeding is self-limited and will stop on its own, but if proliferative diabetic retinopathy is left untreated it can lead to severe vision loss and even blindness.
+Many people benefit from laser treatment or injection before more serious bleeding occurs.
 This treatment in many cases can prevent the progression to bleeding.
-If bleeding however does occur, this may initially be seen as black dots, or floaters in your vision.
-If this occurs you should alert your doctor immediately.
-Sometimes the bleeding is self-limited and will stop on its own, but If proliferative diabetic retinopathy is left untreated it can lead to severe vision loss and even blindness.